 These gifts are sure to please the outdoor enthusiast in your life.
-And best of all, they each cost less than $30.
+And best of all, each one costs $30 or less.

 You don’t have to spend a fortune to get a great gift, and we’re here to prove it.
 Here are 30 awesome gifts for that special outdoorsy someone.
-Each one clocks in at just $30 or less and is sure to be a pleaser.
+Each one is priced at just $30 or less and is sure to be a pleaser.

 Therm-a-Rest Compressible Pillow: $25-30

 Make camping that much more fun with a packable pillow.
-Made from leftover bits of Therm-a-Rest sleeping pads, this pillow gets double points for comfort and recycling.
+Made from leftover bits of sleeping pads, this Therm-a-Rest Compressible Pillow ($25-30) gets double points for comfort and recycling.
+This pillow is also small enough is easily stashable/packable for road trips and air travel too.

 Know someone whose hands are always cold?
 A rechargeable, ultraportable handwarmer is just what they need.
 Plus, it also works as a power bank.